TL;DR

 Tools for Local SEO

-While there are many SEO tools for local, using common sense is the best way to approach this.
-From a business owner's perspective, I always recommend working with an SEO consultant or agency that will help you navigate all this - as it's time-consuming.
+While there are many SEO tools for local SEO, using common sense is the best approach.
+From a business owner's perspective, I always recommend working with an SEO consultant or agency that will help you navigate all this, as it's time-consuming.

 You only need to know a couple of things and some best practices.